d40cht/WythamVillageBroadband/currentsituation.md

 ---
-title: Current situation
+title: The current situation
 layout: default
 ---

 ## Current broadband provision

-At present, the only broadband provider in the village is BT.
 Wytham is served by two exchanges: one side of the village via Botley to the exchange in the center of Oxford, the other side of the village to the exchange in Summertown.
 In both cases the connections are via long stretches of copper wire in poor conditions.
 As a result most of us are already getting the maximum speed possible.
 For a good connection, you can expect 3Mbs and may be able to stream low-definition video from iPlayer (although you will then not be able to do any other significant internet access).
 For a poor connection you may only be